rupali317/stats-preview-card-component/README.md

 ### What I learned

 - The difference between `background-blend-mode` and `mix-blend-mode`.
+The former is used in conjunction with background-image declaration.
+It blends between the layers of a background-image declaration.
+The latter blends HTML elements and is more inclusive.

 ### Continued development